 Products for Removing Mold From Wood

 There are numerous ways to get rid of mold from wood.
-You can either use eco-friendly, natural products or chemical products.
+You can either use eco-friendly and natural products or chemical products.

 - Vodka: This may surprise you, but vodka is highly effective at killing mold on painted or stained wood.
 Plus, it disinfects the surface too.

-- Borax: This white household powder can be used only on treated non-porous wood.
+- Borax: This white household powder is only effective on treated, non-porous wood.
 It kills mold and prevents new growth.
-However, as it has to be mixed with water, it could damage porous wood and make the problem worse.
+However, always mix it with water.
+Otherwise, it could damage porous wood and make the problem worse.

-- Distilled white vinegar: Vinegar is a very effective way to remove mold on most wood surfaces.
+- Distilled white vinegar: Vinegar can remove mold on most wood surfaces.
 It will penetrate the wood and kill the mold at the roots.

-- Hydrogen peroxide: Hydrogen peroxide has antifungal, antiviral and antibacterial properties, making it extremely effective at killing mold on porous surfaces such as wood (5).
+- Hydrogen peroxide: Hydrogen peroxide has antifungal, antiviral, and antibacterial properties, making it highly effective at killing mold on porous surfaces such as wood (5).

 - Mold Armor: This fast-acting and powerful solution kills mold and forms a protective seal that prevents it from growing back.